bertramdryan/hello-world-api/README.md

 # Hello World API - Solution
-Hello World Api contains a sample Rest API in C# with a small frontend in C#
+Hello World Api contains a sample REST API in C# with a small frontend in C#/Blazor/WebAssembly

 ## HelloWorld.API
 HelloWorld.API contains an Asp.Net Core Web Api with 1 controller, that returns a single object or a list of the same object.
 The following steps will start the API within a debug kestral server.